MaDHouSe79/mh-parking/readme.md

 - `/togglesteerangle` Disable or Enable the save teer angle when park

 # User Commands
+- `/park or F5` To park of drive your vehicle.
 - `/parkmenu` To Open the parked vehicle menu
 - `/toggleparktext` Disable or Enable the text above the parked vehicles (for streamers)